josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏥_health_education_and_admin_are_not_soft_extras.md

 - have downstream institutions been notified;
 - can they challenge decisions based on compromised information;
 - and is there a protection pathway if the data is later exploited?

+The record should also ask who carried continuity while systems were impaired.

+A service can remain nominally available because clinicians, teachers, caseworkers, administrators, families, and affected people perform additional work.
+That is evidence of resilience.
+It is also a cost, a capacity limit, and sometimes a safety risk.

 These timelines may be very different.